Chattanooga bus crash: About the driver

 Instead, it swerved off a street, toppled on its side and slammed into a tree, killing six children and injuring more than a dozen others.

-The deadly crash has led to criminal charges and scrutiny for Walker, 24.
+The deadly crash led to criminal charges against Walker, 24.

+On Tuesday, Walker made his first court appearance since the November 21 crash.
+After the judge granted a request to continue the hearing on December 15, Walker's attorney spoke publicly for the first time.

+"Obviously this has been a devastating tragedy for the Chattanooga community.
+There are families in mourning, there are families that are still dealing with loved ones in the hospital in intensive care," attorney Amanda Dunn said.

+"Mr. Walker's family is also devastated by this tragedy.
+Mr. Walker has been devastated," she added.
+"We're hopeful that the investigation can conclude quickly and we have a better understanding of what occurred last Monday."

-As he makes his first court appearance in relation to the crash Tuesday, this is what we know about him so far.
+Here is what we know about him so far.

 What he's charged with